pautorrex/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Federalism & Secessionism
+- Federalism
+- Secession
+- Cultural Justice
-- Social & Cultural Justice
+- Social Justice
-- Political Theory
+- Democracy

 # Education to show in About widget